-Robert Cann, P. Geo, is a Qualified Person as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects, and is responsible for the review of technical information in the MD&A.
+Robert Cann, P.Geo, is a Qualified Person ("QP") as defined in National Instrument 43-101 Standards of Disclosure for Mineral Projects, and has reviewed and approved the technical information in this MD&A. The QP is an independent consultant to the Company.